SCRA State Laws: Comprehensive Guide for Legal Compliance

 Colo.
 Rev. Stat. §§ 28-3-1401 to 28-3-1407

-National Guard members are protected in eviction and foreclosure matters when called to state military service or state defense force active duty for more than 30 days.
+National Guard members are protected from foreclosure and eviction if called to state defense active duty for more than 30 days.

 Connecticut